 A Tight Rigid Line?

 Most people I know want a tight, rigid line between truth and non-truth.
 They want a clear division.
 And some things are really clear.
 I’ve written a bit about the nature of evil here.
 But genuine disagreement is NOT evil.
 It is human.
 It drives creativity and dips into wells of passion that can bring about huge societal changes for the good.

 Much of the Christian world still does not see women as fully human, or as those who should exercise any type of spiritual authority.
-Those in that camp will say that are profoundly biblical and anyone who disagrees with them have wandered away from revealed truth.
+Those in that camp will say that they are profoundly biblical and anyone who disagrees with them has wandered away from revealed truth.